pfdubois/BridgeBidding/source/Preempts.rst

 level.
 It does not require a lot of points, but it does require three trump.

 Excepting a raise, other bids by responder are forcing.
+This is referred to as "RONF", "Raise Only Non Forcing".
 The 2N bid is a conventional bid that asks the opener to bid a suit in which he holds an outside Ace or King, or else to rebid his suit.
 Knowing that the opener has an outside entry may permit responder to go to game.